leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/07-Declaring Variables.md

 }
 ```

 This code doesn’t compile because it tries to declare multiple variables of different types in the same statement.

 ```
 int num, String value; // DOES NOT COMPILE
 ```

+Legal, valid, and compiles are all synonyms in the Java exam world.
+We try to use all the terminology you could
+encounter on the exam.

+If you want to declare multiple variables in the same statement, they must share the same type declaration and not
+repeat it.